 Ida began her career as a teacher.
 She then owned, with her husband, two successful businesses and progressed into the arena of procurement and finances.
 She obtained her BA and HDE from Pretoria University and a diploma in Financial Management and Investments from UNISA.
 She started at FMR in October 2014 and also does financials for two churches.
 Happily married, Ida’s husband is a predikant and she plays the organ and piano at their church.
 She has three daughters and a grandson.
 She likes reading, music and animals.

 Radio is in Marné’s blood, so it was quite a natural evolution for her to end up in this industry.
 She earned her stripes, bumps and bruises at the SABC in the 1980s and 1990s, and then plunged into the private sector.
-After 11 years at Classic FM, and a few detours, she is now back at FMR.
-“I was told that I was good at sales and that’s where I am now applying my passion for radio.
-I love chocolates, dogs, cats and rainy days with a good book.
-Oh, and listening to Fine Music Radio of course!”
+After 11 years at Classic FM, and a few detours, she returned to FMR where she is now doing what she loves most, compiling music.
+Marné has played the piano since she was three, and her great loves include chocolates, dogs, cats and rainy days with a good book.
+Oh and listening to Fine Music Radio of course!

 What Mawande thought would be just a two-month job-shadowing internship at FMR turned out to be the first of many good things that happened in his life.
 Mawande moved from the Eastern Cape to complete his studies and planned on returning home when it was completed.
 In 2009 he was offered a full time position at FMR.
 His portfolio includes working over weekends, overseeing most pre-recorded shows, and recording captains of industries for the business show.
 He is proud of his contribution to the station’s growth.
 His philosophy is that, “working for FMR plus watching sport equals a good life”.